-A Pandemic Friendship Emerges Into the Sun
+It’s Hard to Make Friends When You Move to a New Town

 Beck: What was it like to make a new friend during quarantine?
 I didn’t even do an amazing job keeping up with the friends I already have.

 Cathy: It felt like a lifeline to me.
 I am an introvert.
 I prefer people one-on-one or in very small groups, but even so, I got lonely.
 I was tired of just talking to my husband.
 It was this ray of light.
 Also, this friendship means so much to me because even before the pandemic, I had not been able to make a close friend here.
-I look back and I’m not sure how I would’ve gotten through that last year without Yeni.
+I look back, and I’m not sure how I would’ve gotten through that last year without Yeni.
 I would have been depressed.

 She’s so calm, normal, smart, and rational.
 The fact that she’s very grounded and has a great sense of humor means a lot to me.
 I had a close friend who lives in California and I lost her to QAnon at the beginning of the pandemic.
 Completely down the rabbit hole.
 It’s really sad.
 We used to talk several times a week; now we just don’t talk.
 It’s like she’s dead to me.
 Having a rational, normal friend … We would look at the bumper stickers around town and just roll our eyes together.
 Having somebody to commiserate with is so good.